-es best describe to County Council n County and the strategic plan.
-The p vidual visions for the and hieroglyph photos, all chosen by different members, stated the same foundation and legacy themes.
+These 12 images best describe to County Council members their individual visions for the direction of the County and the strategic plan.
+The pyramid, highway, and hieroglyph photos, all chosen by different members, stated the same foundation and legacy themes.
 Similarly, togetherness and understanding situations from a high level were raised through the hot air balloon photo and the skydiver photo.
 County Council members also share an understanding of simple solutions to complex puzzle like problems and how this may enable the County to generate more learning experiences and "wins" in need of celebrating.